 Ongoing research into the prevalence of life-forms (predominantly bacteria and archaea) living deep in the Earth's crust is revealing them in previously unimagined quantities.
-Some estimate that the biological diversity of the life-forms exceeds that of those on the surface.
+Some researchers suggest that the biological diversity of deep-carbon organisms exceeds that of those on the surface.

 The US-based Deep Carbon Observatory currently estimates that there are 15 to 23 billion tonnes of carbon tied up in deep life.